docker/docs/desktop/dev-environments/create-dev-env.md

 title: Create a Dev Environment
 ---

+You can create a Dev Environment from a:
+- Git repository
+- Branch or tag of a Git repository
+- Subfolder of a Git repository
+- Local folder

+This did not conflict with any of the local files or local tooling set up on your host

-## Start a single container Dev Environment
+## Create a Dev Environment from a Git repository

 The simplest way to get started with Dev Environments is to create a new environment by cloning the Git repository of the project you are working on.

-For example, let us create a new Dev Environment using a simple `single-dev-env` project from the [Docker Samples](https://github.com/dockersamples/single-dev-env){:target="_blank" rel="noopener" class="_"} GitHub repository.
+For example, create a new Dev Environment using the simple `single-dev-env` project from the [Docker Samples](https://github.com/dockersamples/single-dev-env){:target="_blank" rel="noopener" class="_"} GitHub repository.

 > **Note**
 >
 > When cloning a Git repository using SSH, ensure you've added your SSH key to the ssh-agent.
 To do this, open a terminal and run `ssh-add <path to your private ssh key>`.

-> **Note**
+> **Important**
 >
 > If you have enabled the WSL 2 integration in Docker Desktop for Windows, make sure you have an SSH agent running in your WSL 2 distribution.
+{: .important}

 <div class="panel panel-default">
     <div class="panel-heading collapsed" data-toggle="collapse" data-target="#collapse-wsl2-ssh" style="cursor: pointer">